diegopedrazas96/angularstartexample/commit.md

-clarify example description on 5/27/2017
+fix typos and incorrect example on 5/22/2017